 Reputation marketing software boosts SEO and online presence

 A reputation marketing software can help businesses automate the process of sending review requests.
 Instead of sending review requests manually, the right software can help you send requests via text and email.

 Reputation marketing software helps you get customer referrals

 A reputation marketing software helps your business get more customer referrals.
 Businesses can easily keep track of referral requests and don’t have to worry about missing incentive payments.

 While glowing reviews are a great way to display social proof, it can be hard to keep track of reviews across the Internet.
 Instead, you can automatically share positive reviews on sites like Facebook, Twitter, and LinkedIn.

 Market your reputation with Birdeye

-Birdeye is an all-in-one customer experience platform that can handle your marketing and operations needs.
+Birdeye is an all-in-one experience marketing platform that can handle your marketing and operations needs.
 Whether you’re looking to collect more reviews, get customers to refer your business, share reviews on social media, connect with customers through email and text, or improve customer experience through surveys and review insights, Birdeye has got you covered.